Some links in this post may be affiliate links

 Regularly turn the pot to ensure that the plant receives light on all sides for uniform growth and avoid leggy and lopsided growth.

-Lacy Tree Philodendron prefers average warmth of 18-260C.
+Lacy Tree Philodendron prefers an average warmth of 18-260C.
 Keep it away from cold and hot drafts as they can cause leaf drop and reduced growth.

-To increase humidity, set the pot on a wet pebble tray or use a cool mist humidifier or grow the plant in a well-lit bathroom, kitchen and other humid areas in the home.
+To increase humidity, set the pot on a wet pebble tray, use a cool mist humidifier or grow the plant in a well-lit bathroom, kitchen and other humid areas in the home.
+Make sure that there is good ventilation to avoid fungal diseases.

-Feed Lacy Tree Philodendron every 4 weeks during the growing season with a balanced water-soluble fertilizer for lush growth.
-Do not feed in the cold season as growth is minimal at this time and feeding at this time can lead to fertilizer burn.
+Feed your Lacy Tree Philodendron every 4 weeks during the growing season with a balanced water-soluble fertilizer for lush growth.
+Avoid too much fertilizer as it can lead to leggy growth.

 Repot Lacy Tree Philodendron every 2-3 years during the growing period.
 Use a pot that is 1 size larger than the current one.
 Ascertain that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot.